textpattern/textpattern/README.txt

 * NOTE: Upgrades from versions prior to 4.7.0 may present an 'Unknown section' message on the front side after updated files have been transferred and before the first admin-side log in.
-The message will disappear following the automatic upgrade after the first log in.
+The message will disappear following the first log in when the upgrade scripts are run.

 == Upgrading ==

 * Log out of the Textpattern admin-side.
 * Verify the existence of a known-good Textpattern database and file backup.
-* Ensure your MySQL database user has INDEX permissions in addition to any permissions previously granted.
+* Ensure your Textpattern database user has INDEX permissions in addition to any permissions previously granted.
 * Replace the top-level index.php, css.php and .htaccess files (if Textpattern is running on an Apache or derivative web server), everything in the /rpc/ directory and everything in the /textpattern/ directory (except